-The most obvious first signs of Water Damage are visible damage to walls, ceilings, or floors.
-Changes caused by water damage include cracks and flaking of the drywall or even paint bubbles from the water.
+The most apparent initial signs of Water Damage are visible damage to walls, ceilings, or floors.
+These changes can include cracks and flaking of the drywall or even paint bubbles from the water.
 The most obvious sign of water damage to the wall is discoloration or stains on walls or ceilings.
 These spots can start small and grow if the leak is not discovered and resolved quickly.